-Supervised unannounced fire drills are conducted for each residence hall in the fall and spring semesters by SMCC staff, and the South Portland Fire Department when available.
+Supervised unannounced fire drills are conducted for each residence hall by SMCC staff, the South Portland and Brunswick Fire Departments when available.
 Additionally, each time new residents occupy a building during the summer, the SMCC staff person coordinating the group's stay ensures that the temporary residents are familiar with evacuation routes and procedures.